ciubotaru/bitfield/README.md

 bfxor() performs bitwise exclusive OR over a pair of bitfields.

-char2bf() converts a character string of ones and zeroes into a bitfield.
+char2bf() converts a character string of ones and zeroes into a bitfield, starting from the least significant bit.

 Please, see "examples" directory for working examples.